-1. Longshire was founded three years ago.
-How has the portfolio and the investment process performed?
+1. Longshire was founded in early 2017.
+How has the portfolio and the investment process performed since?

-We have been fortunate and have had a sizeable amount of luck.
-At the 3-year mark the capital has more than doubled, measured net of all cost in USD (and in NOK).
-While these outsized results are encouraging and somewhat surprising, three years are too short a timeframe to conclude on the quality of the process and if there are any skills involved.
-The markets have performed well above long-term average in the period, and only a good, old fashioned and sizeable drawdown will tell if we are onto something.
-What we do know at this point is that these return levels are completely unsustainable in the long run.
+Again we have had a fortunate year and a sizeable amount of luck.
+In February 2020 we moved the portfolio to >75% in cash.
+As the market presented opportunities we moved back to <5% cash in late March.
+From there, the market expanded by more than 50%, contributing to a more than doubling of the portfolio in 2020.
+Before the 4-year mark the capital has more than quadrupled, measured net of all cost in USD (and in NOK).
+While these outsized results are surprising, four short years are too short a timeframe to conclude on the quality of the process and if there are any skills involved.
+The markets have performed well above long-term average in the period.
+We were lucky in the short drawdown in March 2020.
+The next sizeable drawdown will be more telling as to whether we are onto something.
+What we do know at this point is that these return levels are completely unsustainable over the long run.

 2. Does Longshire only invest in stocks?